hyosung11/Launch-School/Courses/journal.md

 ## 20211122 월요일

 08:58 Back from walking the kids to school and now will have to get a bar for the kids.

+09:14 Organizing my files in the JS109 folder.
+Now I have to go get this bar.